lurr98/implicit_meaning_annotation/implicit_meaning_task/resources/annotation_guidelines_implicit_meaning.md

 The goal of this annotation task is to find sentence pairs where one sentence contains **implicit meaning** that is made explicit in the other.
 More specifically, this means that, even though not everything is stated explicitly in the first sentence, **the understanding of the text does not change** when the information is added.

-The data that will be presented to you is from a dataset based on wikiHow article.
+The data that will be presented to you is from a dataset based on wikiHow articles.
 For every item you will first be shown the name of the article from which the texts were taken.
-Below that you will find two almost equivalent texts where one sentence is highlighted in bold.
+Below that you will find two almost identical texts where one sentence is highlighted in bold.
 The bold sentence in the second text contains an additional element, marked in :blue-background[blue].
 Do not worry about other changes in the sentence.

 Below the texts you will find two buttons (:grey-background[Yes] and :grey-background[No]) as well as a comment section.